FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-guide.md

 ---
 The `ff-checkout-tracking` element will send a checkout tracking request for each `ff-checkout-tracking-item` in its DOM.
 This element is meant to be generated on the server side after the checkout happened.
 For each product bought, you have to add an own `ff-checkout-tracking-item` with the according record-id and count.
 E.g. in the example below, five items of product _10321926_ were bought.

-The tracking requests will be sent immediately after the element is parsed or, if you generate it in JavaScript code, when it's appended to the DOM.
+The tracking requests will be sent immediately after the element is parsed or, if you generate it in JavaScript code, when it is appended to the DOM.
 ```html
 <ff-checkout-tracking>
    <ff-checkout-tracking-item record-id="10321926" count="5"></ff-checkout-tracking-item>